The Autonomous Vehicle Industry

 If someone said to you, that our cars, planes and trains will all be driverless in the future, what would your reaction be?
 How would you react to sitting in your car and letting it drive itself whilst you relax?
 Natasha Merat took us into the future of travel during the Cheltenham Science Festival, to reveal the possibilities and challenges facing technological advancement in the autonomous vehicle industry.

-Merat’s work has pinpointed several key factors as to why AVs (Vehicles utilising technology such as navigation, automated break systems, and speed sensors so they can operate without human driving) are a great idea for the future of transport:
+Merat’s work has pinpointed several key factors as to why AVs (Vehicles utilising technology such as navigation, automated brake systems, and speed sensors so they can operate without human driving) are a great idea for the future of transport:

 Second to this, job losses in the mechanic industries to more complex insurance policies and configuring robots to understand the ethics of reasonableness on the road.